Ultimate Guide to Organic Cold Pressed Oils: Castor, Black Seed, Coconut & Extra Virgin Olive

 Pyramid illustration with text, mentioning how Ancient Egyptians used olive oil

-• Wound Healing
+Wound Healing

-Olives are rich in polyphenols, so they have anti-inflammatory properties & support the body’s natural healing processes.
+This might shock you– but olive oil was historically used in the Colosseum to treat injuries of gladiators after battle.
+Olives are rich in polyphenols, giving them anti-inflammatory properties and supporting the body’s natural healing processes.
 You can learn more in this WebMD article about olive oil.

-• Promotes Heart Health
+Promotes Heart Health

-• Supports Brain Function
+Supports Brain Function

 Coconut Oil